An SQL text by Erland

 I'm not including an example of how this would look like, because if you already know about regular expressions you don't need any examples to be convinced.
 And if you never have seen one, you would only be frightened. :-) Admittedly, regular expressions have a bit of a learning curve, and they are not always pretty.
 But they are extremely powerful.

 Today there are three base types of literals in T‑SQL: numbers, strings and binary strings (those starting with 0x).
-This means that for data types like date, uniqueidentifier etc, there is no way you can achieve a literal of that type.
+This means that for data types like date, uniqueidentifier etc, there is no way you can produce a literal of that type.
 Add to this that it's more or less a science trying to figure out what is the data type of a numeric literal.
 You can work around this by using cast() or convert(), but it is quite bulky.
 SQL Server 2012 added a couple of new functions which are specifically geared for the date/time data types, for instance datefromparts().
 And while they are welcome additions, you cannot say that datetimeoffsetfromparts() with its nine arguments is short and slender.

-item Support syntax for typed literal values.
+ANSI SQL suggests a path where you can prefix the literal with the type, for instance DATE '2008-09-21', a bit in analogy how we do it with Unicode literals today.
+SQL Server MVP Steve Kass has suggested this in the item Support syntax for typed literal values.
 While a bit of syntactic sugar, it could help to make our code more concise.

 When you have a query in IN/WHILE EXISTS(), you cannot use CTE:s or query hints, restrictions that appear as illogical.
 That is, you cannot say:

-IF EXISTS (WITH tab AS (SELECT 1 AS col) SELECT * FROM tab) PRINT 'okiedokie' ELSE PRINT 'not ok';
+IF EXISTS (WITH tab AS (SELECT 1 AS col)

 or

-IF EXISTS (SELECT * FROM tbl OPTION (MAXDOP 1)) PRINT 'yes'; ELSE PRINT 'no';
+IF EXISTS (SELECT * FROM tbl

 SQL Server MVPs Aaron Bertrand and Hugo Kornelis have submitted the items Query hints not allowed after or inside IF EXISTS() and Allow Common Table Expressions in all query expressions.